About Hadley

 The Hadley Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Mercer County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Hadley, Pennsylvania residents are available through the local police department and authorized providers in Mercer County.
+Fingerprinting services for Hadley, Pennsylvania residents are available through local police (where present) and authorized providers in Mercer County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Mercer County Sheriff's Office for scheduling and fees.

 To register to vote in Hadley, Pennsylvania, residents can register online through the Pennsylvania Department of State's website, by mail, or in person at the Mercer County elections office.
 Pennsylvania requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Pennsylvania Department of State's voter lookup tool.
 For local municipal elections in Hadley, contact the Mercer County Clerk's office for schedules and ballot information.

 Property records for Hadley, Pennsylvania are maintained by the Mercer Board of Assessment Appeals's Office and the Mercer Recorder of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Mercer County, including parcels in Hadley.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Mercer Recorder of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Pennsylvania counties provide online property record searches through their county websites.
-For in-person requests, visit the Mercer County offices at the county courthouse.
 The Mercer County Treasurer handles property tax payments and tax sale information.